Access funding to accelerate the commercialisation of COVID-19 research solutions to market

 Each of the 12 innovation district partners are leading challenge activities in their respective innovation districts.

 Each innovation district partner will refer the most promising businesses for an initial eligibility check and then work with high-potential candidates to develop applications.
-This includes the opportunity to attend workshops run by the Macquarie University Incubator, receive feedback on applications and participate in Q&A sessions in preparation for Stage 2.

 STAGE 2 – APPLICATION TO NSW TREASURY